KygoSkyrus/skychat/NOTES.md

 - add msgs copy and reply feature (least pripority)
 - msg delete option for both parties if the msg was sent in between a specific hour
 - when switching between users or interfaces in chat body,, add animation like slide in up down when iterface is changed
+- can add reactions on msgs ,, on click add a function that will show reactions ,,a common reaction will be there for all msgs.. or maybe use the exiting picker... that on msg documnet adda key reaction.. which willl hold the reaction value.. one person can only have one reaction on a msg

 # Things to implement in version #3